scottellis/overo-irqlat/README.md

 There is a file you can source to set up the environment for building using the OE tools configured the standard gumstix way.

+    $ git clone git://github.com/scottellis/overo-irqlat.git
+    $ cd overo-irqlat
+    $ source overo-source-me.txt
+    $ make

 Run
 -------

-Build the module, insert it and then write 1 to do an irq latency test or anything else to do a gpio toggle speed test.
+Copy the irqlat.ko module to the board, insert it and then write 1 to do an irq latency test or anything else to do a gpio toggle speed test.

-For example:
+    root@overo:~# insmod irqlat.ko

 This runs the irq latency test

-    echo 1 > /dev/irqlat
+    root@overo:~# echo 1 > /dev/irqlat

-or

 This runs the gpio toggle test

-    echo 2 > /dev/irqlat
+    root@overo:~# echo 2 > /dev/irqlat

 Set your scope to trigger on a rising signal.